2025 Pennsylvania Supreme Court election: Background

-The Supreme Court of Pennsylvania currently has a 5-2 Democratic majority.
+At the time of the election, the Supreme Court of Pennsylvania had a 5–2 Democratic majority.
+(Note: In May 2026, David Wecht left the Democratic Party, citing concerns over growing tolerance of antisemitism within the party.
+He now sits on the court as an independent.)
 The court has been Democratic-controlled since 2015, when Donohue, Dougherty, and Wecht won election to their seats.

-Had voters chosen not to retain any of the justices, Governor Josh Shapiro could have appointed a temporary replacement until 2027 — with approval from two-thirds of the Republican-controlled Pennsylvania Senate — when an election would have be held for a permanent replacement.
-If all three justices were not retained and the Senate did not approve Shapiro's nominees, the court would be split with two Democrats and two Republicans, which the Philadelphia Inquirer claimed could leave the court "unlikely to reach majority decisions and could weaken the voice of Pennsylvania's top court going into the 2028 presidential election, when the swing state could decide the next president yet again."
+Had voters chosen not to retain any of the justices, Governor Josh Shapiro could have appointed a temporary replacement until 2027 — with approval from two-thirds of the Republican-controlled Pennsylvania Senate — when an election would have been held for a permanent replacement.
+If all three justices were not retained and the Senate did not approve Shapiro's nominees, the court would have been split with two Democrats and two Republicans, which would have left the court "unlikely to reach majority decisions", according to The Philadelphia Inquirer.

 Since retention elections were established in 1968, only one Pennsylvania justice, Russell Nigro in 2005, has not been retained.